 Study in Asia/Oceania

 ART W60 Truth & Reconciliation: The Artist Response II.
 Indonesia has become a fascinating study as a culturally diverse, artistically rich developing country.
 With its five official religions, history of Dutch colonization and independence, diverse island culture in the arts, and active Indonesian Christian leadership, Indonesia provides a unique opportunity for Christians to understand God’s reconciliation activity through the arts.
 We will specifically look at intersections between social justice issues in a developing country and the arts.
 Travel within Java to Jakarta and Jogjakarta, as well as Bali will provide diverse contexts for students to learn from Indonesian artists and leaders in business, religion, health care, and education and explore more about this this emerging country dedicated to unity through diversity.
 As we travel across Java and Bali, we will explore (1) mosques, temples, and Christian churches; (2) museums, performing arts centers, and artisan shops; (3) businesses, education, and health centers incorporating the arts; and (4) the extensive flora and fauna unique to Indonesian culture.
 The course includes readings in the history, culture, arts and issues particular to Indonesia.
 Added features of this course include engagement in a funded exploratory arts-based research project.
 The students will travel to research sites collecting data through field notes, film, interviews and journals.
 They will explore injustice and the powerful potentials afforded through the arts to engage in hope-filled reconciliation work.
 The project will culminate with 2 on campus days for completion of 6 arts-based research projects presented in the spring in venues to Calvin and the broader community.
-Open to 2016 sophomores in the Artists Collaborative, with preference to students involved in the arts or international development studies if room remains.
+Open to 2016 sophomores in the Artists Collaborative.
 This course fulfills CCE requirement.
 Course Dates: January 5 – 26.
 Fee: $2,000.00 – 2,500.00 (depending on specific stipends deducted).
 D. Buursma & J. Van Reeuwyk.
 Off campus.

 BUS W10 Business as Mission in India.
 It has become important for business persons to understand India.
 It is also important for Christians to understand God’s intended role for business in society.
 Explore both by engaging with business people in India, many of whom are Christian.
 Travel to India (Delhi, Agra, Hyderabad and Bengaluru) and explore the history and culture of India as well as engage with Christians at approximately fourteen organizations.
 These organizations are either for-profit or non-profit, most of which are operated by Christians with a business as mission model.
 The course includes readings on Indian culture, business as mission and cross-cultural understanding.
 Evaluation is based on engagement with the business persons, briefings, journaling and a reflective essay.
 This course will fulfill the CCE requirement.
 Course dates: January 6 – 27.
 Fee: $4300.
 L. Van Drunen.
 Off campus.